 The TDNet one will ask for a customer domain, e.g.

 The EBSCO panels will ask for a customer ID, e.g.

 s123456.
 You can also provide a custom Profile ID, Group ID and authentication type under the additional customisation dropdown.
 The values are in your EBSCO portal.

 This page is only visible to administrators and shows the contact information that will be displayed to users in the Research Zone.
 The contact details and institution name are those set in your organisation preferences.

-MyAthens uses the logo from your domain preferences but you can override it here if necessary - e.g. for better display against a dark background.
+MyAthens uses the logo from your domain preferences but you can override it here if necessary - perhaps you have a version that looks for better on the darker background.